-Older kids benefit from unstructured playtime as well, but often learn collaboration skills through organized activities such as sports teams, dance classes, community groups, etc. Parents’ role at this stage is simply to be on hand to coach kids through the challenges of collaboration as they come up.
+Older kids benefit from unstructured playtime as well, but often learn collaboration skills through organized activities such as sports teams, dance classes, community groups, etc. Parents’ role at this stage is to be available to coach kids through the challenges as they come up.

 When thinking of creativity as a skill, try to think beyond arts and crafts.
 Creativity is the ability to use one’s imagination to come up with original ideas.
 Creativity and problem-solving often go hand-in-hand, as it sometimes takes original ideas to solve a problem.

 Even in the 21st century, with the growing automation of many jobs, creativity will continue to be an in-demand skill.
 Although robots can perform an increasing number of tasks, they still don’t have the ability to be creative.

 Giving kids access to art supplies, building blocks, or other open-ended toys can be one way to encourage this 21st century life skill.
 Also, providing kids with ample unstructured, screen-free time can get their creative juices flowing.